pivotal/blog/content/post/spring-boot-injecting-credentials.md

 ## `@ConfigurationProperties` To The Rescue!

-It turns out, Spring Boot and the Java buildpack for CF has solved this problem for us!
-When we create a user-provided service, the Java buildpack automatically injects our cat_picture_service into the environment for us as a property called  `vcap.services.cat_picture_service.credentials`.
+It turns out, Spring Boot and the [Cloud Foundry VCAP Environment Post Processor](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/cloud/CloudFoundryVcapEnvironmentPostProcessor.html) has solved this problem for us!
+When we create a user-provided service, the VCAP post-processor automatically injects our cat_picture_service into the environment for us as a property called  `vcap.services.cat_picture_service.credentials`.

 The `@ConfigurationProperties` annotation allows us to take advantage of this by creating a plain old data object which Spring Boot will automatically inject with the corresponding credentials.